Grass Fed VS Grain Fed

 "We need to treat the whole problem of health in soil, plant, animal and man as one great subject" - Sir Albert Howard

-Feedlots have significant impact on the environment, they manage to take nature's fertiliser and turn it into a waste product, poisoning water sources and the atmosphere and unlike grass fed beef they are not part of a natural cycle that draws carbon out the atmosphere and into the ground.
+Feedlots have significant impact on the environment, they manage to take nature's fertiliser and turn it into a waste product, poisoning water sources and the atmosphere.
+Secondly, unlike grass finished beef, they are not part of a natural cycle that draws carbon out the atmosphere and stores it in the ground.
 Have a look at the different carbon cycles of Feedlot vs Grass finished for an insight into this environmental disaster (Feedlot Carbon Cycle).

-This unnatural creation arose shortly after WW2, in the US ammunition plants could easily be converted into fertiliser factories and there was an excess of oil.
-The resulting cheap fertiliser resulted in a jump corn production and its price dropped.
+This unnatural creation arose shortly after WW2, in the US there was an excess of oil and ammunition plants could easily be converted into fertiliser factories.
+The resulting cheap, synthetic fertiliser resulted in a jump in corn production and its price quickly dropped.
 As the farm gate price for corn was protected by government subsidies the drop in price didn't result in a drop in production, in fact the opposite resulted and overproduction became the norm.
 To deal with this growing mountain of cheap corn they started feeding it to animals.
-The cheap price, the reduced growing time and the factory like conditions made a smooth beef production line which, together with the profit margin, delighted industrial agriculture.
-The rest as they say is history and the outcome is an unnatural system that results in an environmental and health disasters.
+The cheap price, the reduced growing time and the factory like conditions in the feedlot made a smooth beef production line which, together with the profit margin, delighted industrial agriculture.
+The rest as they say is history and the outcome is an unnatural system that results in environmental and health disasters.

 Feedlots are a crime against animal rights.
-Animals have to live in cages on top of their own dung and urine and in the case of cattle be fed food they aren't supposed to eat.
-In addition to grain not being their natural food the grain they get is growing using chemicals on depleted soils using chemicals and is missing its own full requirement of nutrients (link to Depleted Soils).
-Feedlots also impact negatively on humans, they change the nutrient value of the meat they produce and expose people to the hormones and antibiotics that are fed to the cows.
+Animals have to live in cages on top of their own dung and urine and in the case of ruminants be fed food they aren't supposed to eat.
+In addition to grain not being their natural food the grain they get is grown using chemicals on depleted soils and is missing its own full requirement of nutrients (link to Depleted Soils).
+Feedlots also impact negatively on humans, they change the nutrient value of the meat they produce and expose people to the hormones and antibiotics that are fed to the animals to keep them healthy and growing fast.
 The saying "You are what you eat" applies equally to the plant, the cow and the human.

 Changes in the Feedlot

-There are some significant differences in the fat and composition of grass fed beef vs grain fed.
+There are some significant differences in the fats and composition of grass fed beef and grain fed beef.

 Grass fed beef contains: